Old Family Photos

-If you’re like most, you have a box or album filled with old family photos sitting on a shelf somewhere.
+Do you have a box or album filled with old family photos tucked away somewhere?
 Are they labeled?
 Do you know the people in the photos?
-What are their stories?
+Do you know their stories?

 Photo Preservation Tips